lineality/definition_behavior_studies/README.md

 We can make and use modular recombinant frameworks.
 We can make and use feedback, tests & evaluations / assessment in various forms at various process stages (pre, formative, summative, post, 'aftermarket,' longitudinal, etc).
 We can make and use clear functional and operational definitions that keep their meaning over time.
+We can make system-membranes.

 We can complete /  succeed-in / finish / progress-through projects.
-We can make system-membranes.
-We can meet / deliver the needs of the target /user.
+We can meet / deliver the needs of the target/user.
 We can make progress.

 We can make progress by using information about the behavior of definitions: This (topic) is System and Definition Behavior Studies, the field of study pertaining to the behavior of definitions.
 (These we-can goals-statements may be a measurable proxy-defintion for 'progress.')